selabs-ur1/VV-ESIR-TP1/answers.md

 Crowdstrike has around 29,000 customers, with more than 500 on the list of the Fortune 1000.
 So a lot of companies were impacted, it means some of the biggest airlines, TV braodcasters and other essential companies.

-Furthermore, 8.5 millions of Windows based machines were impacted.
+Globally, 8.5 millions of Windows based machines were impacted.

 ### 1.3.2.
 For the company

-The company lost in credibility because it decided to make an update on a friday (worst day of the week because it is just before the weekend), just before an important holidays departure and the begginning of the Olympic Games.
+The company lost its credibility because it decided to make an update firstly on a friday : the worst day of the week as it is just before the weekend, right before an important holidays departure and also before the begginning of the Olympic Games.

-Crowdstrike's finances have decreased by 68 percents.
+For that, Crowdstrike's finances have decreased by 68 percents.
 (Source [here](https://www.google.com/finance/quote/CRWD:NASDAQ?sa=X&ved=2ahUKEwjIz6Sxv7-IAxX1TaQEHSvZKK4Q3ecFegQIRBAf&window=6M))

 ## 1.4.
 Local or global bug ?

-This is a global bug because it completely impacted a lot of systems all around the world during one hour.
+This is a global bug because it impacted a lot of systems all around the world for at least one hour in the best scenario.
+Also, other company weren't directly impacted by that, but as some suppliers were, they were too.

 ## 1.5.
 Is testing would have helped ?

-**JE SAIS PAS S'IL ONT TESTE OU PAS DU COUP CA DEPEND S'ILS L'ONT FAIT OU NON**
+According to this (document)[https://www.lemondeinformatique.fr/actualites/lire-une-entree-de-trop-a-l-origine-du-bug-de-crowdstrike-94462.html], tests weren't made as the program tried to access to a 21th value in a set of 20.
+And it seems pretty logical that testing would have help to spot this ridiculous bug.

 # 2. Apache Commons projects tracking systems